sjmeas/RNASeq/README.md

 # Copy Number Variation Analysis Pipeline

 This repository provides scripts for copy number variation (CNV) analysis of RNASeq data.
+Currently, works with human genome and single-end bulk RNA-seq data.

 ## Part One: Installation of Dependencies